PreritKhandelwal98/Library-Management-System/README.md

-Here's a `README.md` file for your Library Management System:

 # Library Management System API

 A RESTful API for managing a library system built with **Node.js**, **Express.js**, **TypeScript**, **MongoDB**, and **JWT** authentication.